What Is It Like To Be an ER Nurse? Find Out if You Have What It Takes 987839088534212 [9:30 AM] Katie Iglewski

 The smell of disinfectant.

-Children crying, patients yelling, machines beeping, and colleagues talking a mile-a-minute the ER is full of action every single second of every single day.
+The ER is full of action every single second of every single day.

 As an ER nurse, you need the ability to handle a high-stress, fast-paced environment with dignity and grace.
 You can never allow yourself to become too frazzled.

 Trusted Nurse Staffing works with all types of travel nurses, including ER nurses.
-We offer great pay and benefits and we are available 24/7 to support our nurses.
+We offer great pay and benefits and are available 24/7 to support our nurses.
 Pronto can help you find your dream ER travel nurse job today!

 #3: ER Nurses Are Detail-Oriented